-Human-readable schema format
+Cedar schema format

 Topics on this page

-This topic describes Cedar’s human-readable schema format.
+This topic describes the Cedar schema format.

 Schema format

 A schema consists of zero or more namespaces, each of which contains declarations of three types — Entity Type Declaration, Action Declaration, and Common Type Declaration.
 These declarations define entity types and actions, and common types that define types that can be referenced by the Entity Type and Action Declarations.
 Declarations are delimited by ; characters.
-Note that in the human-readable schema format, unlike in the JSON schema format, you can write Cedar-style comments.
+Note that in the Cedar schema format, unlike in the JSON schema format, you can write Cedar-style comments.

 Alternatively, you can create a declaration without a namespace, for example entity Bar;.
 The names of declarations that lack a namespace are always referred to without qualification, for example Bar.